qlik-oss/core-website/docs/documentation/services/qix-engine.md

 can be done in two ways.
 Either horizontally by adding more nodes/hosts to a cluster or vertically by adding more resources to current nodes/hosts.

-Both of these options works well with QIX as it is very predictable and scales linearly to the load.
+Both of these options works well with QIX Engine as it is very predictable and scales linearly to the load.

 If the users and their respective documents work well on the current nodes/hosts, horizontal scaling is recommended.